Student Rights and Conduct

 Instructor: For purposes of this policy, an instructor includes anyone assigned the responsibility of teaching a class.

-Notice: Notice to any party shall be sent by certified mail to the party's last known address as recorded with the University or upon personal delivery to the party.
+Notice: Notice to any party shall be sent by US and electronic mail to the party's last known address as recorded with the University or upon personal delivery to the party.
 Failure to have one's current address on record with the University shall not invalidate notice and may result in a hearing or administrative review held in absentia.

-Mediation: It is a process where the parties in disagreement resolve their differences by agreement with the assistance of an impartial mediator who facilitates a resolution in a private and confidential setting.
+Mediation: A process where the parties in disagreement agree to attempt resolution of their differences with the assistance of an impartial mediator who facilitates a resolution in a private and confidential setting.
 This agreement is reduced to writing and is binding on the parties to the dispute.

 Professional Performance: Performance characterized by or conforming to the technical or ethical standards of a profession.

-Record: All materials related to a charge brought under this policy.
+Record: All non-privileged materials related to a charge brought under this policy.

 Respondent(s): The person(s) against whom a charge is brought.

-Sanction: A penalty imposed upon a student after the student has either admitted guilt or been found guilty of having committed a violation of the Student Conduct Code.
+Sanction: A penalty imposed upon a student after the student has either admitted the violation or been found in violation of the Student Conduct Code.

 Staff: Any University employee other than faculty.
 Student workers and graduate assistants are not considered staff under this policy.